-Well, thanks to occupation that insists to persist its presence not just physically but more of internally … something that feel like acid running every vein.
+Well, thanks to the occupation that insists on persisting its presence not just physically but more of internally … something that feels like acid running every vein.

-The Travel Document is renewed every 2 years, and it is something that serves quite as VIP in the Ben Gurion airport.
-For instance, if you carry this document like me, you don’t have to wait in the line, you are escorted directly to the last destination before the duty free.
-Of course the service includes all-inclusive body massage (some people call it body search).
+The Travel Document is renewed every two years, and it is something that serves quite as VIP in the Ben Gurion airport.
+For instance, if you carry this document like me, you don’t have to wait in the line, you are escorted directly to the last destination before the duty-free.
+Of course, the service includes complete body massage (some people call it body search).
 I often call it striptease.

-When you enter any country with it, they look at you with quite an interesting unexplained gaze.
-Sometimes they take you for a special conversation (some people call it interrogation).
+When you enter any country with it, they look at you with quite an unusual, unexplained gaze.
+Sometimes they take you for an exclusive conversation (some people call it interrogation).
 You know some things like these.
-But for honesty reasons, it is much better than travelling through the Allenby bridge (via Jordan).
-Because on top of all, the Bridge is a special coordination of de-humiliation (de-humiliation is a concept I invented from the creativity of our situation).
+But for honesty reasons, it is much better than traveling through the Allenby Bridge (via Jordan).
+Because on top of all, the Bridge is a proper coordination of de-humiliation (de-humiliation is a concept I invented from the creativity of our situation).
 To be more honest, I prefer humiliation to de-humiliation.
 It is ok if most of you will not understand.
 Such feelings are especially for us, Palestinians.

 Anyway, my visit to the ministry of interior.

 My daughter and ex-husband were there before, taking a number in advance.
-My daughter called me as I entered to warn me to be relaxed and ignore anything that happens when I enter, because they already asked an exception (begging the security guards and the employees inside to let me in).
+My daughter called me as I entered to warn me to be relaxed and ignore anything that happens when I open because they already asked an exception (begging the security guards and the employees inside to let me in).
 Entering this place is exactly like entering prison.
-Not that I have ever been to prison, but it is like entering Qalandia checkpoint ( checkpoints, prisons .. kind of interesting entrances ).
-I cannot bring this closer to people’s imagination, but it is entering through metal gates and going through machine checks and all those details.
+Not that I have ever been to jail, but it is like entering Qalandia checkpoint ( checkpoints, prisons .. kind of interesting entrances ).
+I cannot bring this closer to people’s imagination, but it is coming through metal gates and going through machine checks and all those details.
 The security “thing” over there.
-He could be either one of two things, a previous ward in a dog shelter or in a real prison.
-It was just a few moments of interacting with him, and it felt like poison injected in my veins.
-I started walking with my youngest daughter (who is also applying for a travel document) humming the Palestinian National Anthem and some of the revolutionary Palestinian songs I have been seeing a lot since the aggression on Gaza.
+He could be either one of two things, a former ward in a dog shelter or a real prison.
+It was just a few moments of interacting with him, and it felt like poison injected into my veins.
+I started walking with my youngest daughter (who is also applying for a travel document) humming the Palestinian National Anthem and some of the revolutionary Palestinian songs I have seen a lot since the aggression on Gaza.
 It was helpful.

-Luckily the first face I saw later was my ex husband, so I had a good opportunity to master my fury in the right place.
+Luckily the first face I saw later was my ex-husband, so I had an excellent opportunity to master my fury in the right place.

 We had two numbers ahead of us.
 The place was packed with people.
 After around forty minutes our turn came.

-Usually staying around my ex in the same area for forty minutes doesn’t invite good consequences, but this time, magically, we were sharing the same sentiments.
-He experienced the same de-humanizing feelings from the guards at the entrance, so my daughters.
+Usually staying with my ex in the same area for forty minutes doesn’t invite good consequences, but this time, magically, we were sharing the same sentiments.
+He experienced the same dehumanizing feelings from the guards at the entrance, so my daughters.
 There was this sense of hidden inserted feeling of dehumanizing that somehow we were all digesting, trying to evolve around it secretly each within himself.
-It wasn’t the place where we can complain; they can simply deny us the renewal or anything.One never knows what this place hides for him.
+It wasn’t the place where we can complain; they can just deny us the renewal or anything.One never knows what this place hides for him.

-Our turn arrived; the woman was “nice” speaking fluent Arabic who said she wasn’t an Arab.
-She spoke also fluent Hebrew.
+Our turn arrived; the woman was “kind” speaking fluent Arabic who said she wasn’t an Arab.
+She also spoke fluent Hebrew.
 That is a perfect place of normalization I guess!!
 But Arabs are only Arabic speakers over there.

-When my eldest daughter’s turn arrived, the “nice” woman scribbled through her Travel document and asked her why has she been often outside the country.
-She explained the she was studying, and the woman started what turned into an interrogation, that ended up in giving my daughter many knocks on her foot not to talk much.
-The word residency in another country even if it is a student residency could have many different explanations to a “nice” “Arabic” “Hebrew”-speaking employee who was struggling to make a difference between a visa stamp and a residency.
-After making some phone calls, asking for what looked like emergency consultations she declared that my daughter’s ID cannot be renewed until she finishes her studies and comes back to the country and prove that she was studying.
+When my eldest daughter’s turn arrived, the “beautiful” woman scribbled through her Travel document and asked her why she has often been outside the country.
+She explained she was studying, and the woman started what turned into an interrogation, which ended up in giving my daughter many knocks on her foot not to talk much.
+The word residency in another country even if it is a student residence could have many different explanations to a “nice” “Arabic” “Hebrew”-speaking employee who was struggling to make a difference between a visa stamp and a residency.
+After making some phone calls, asking for what looked like emergency consultations, she declared that my daughter’s ID cannot be renewed until she finishes her studies and comes back to the country and prove that she was studying.

 This whole matrix of control, as Jeff Halper calls it, suddenly felt surrounding me like a web.
 How this system systematically ethnically cleanses us.

-How we just enter this place, which is one among many, the national security, arnona and the municipality are just a few to mention.
-Each and every possible mean of getting rid of the people of Jerusalem is just systematically organised and time is not even their limit …
+How we just enter this place, which is one among many, the national security, Arnona, and the municipality are just a few to mention.
+Each and every possible mean of getting rid of the people of Jerusalem is just systematically organized and time is not even their limit.

-Like a beast waiting for its victim to take the bait … it could wait and wait … resting assuredly that time is on its side…
+Like a beast waiting for its victim to take the bait.
+It could wait and hold o n, resting assuredly that time is on its sid.

-I went home after a couple of hours, understanding another time, while my heart is bleeding with tears on Gaza, amid the news of the savagely murder of the four children on the beach of Gaza … That with all the brutality of murder and bombarding, there is this cruelty of hatred that they intentionally inject into us .. that is full of resentfulness and rage accompanied by a continuos feeling of being dehumanised ….
+I went home after a couple of hours, understanding another occasion, while my heart is bleeding with tears on Gaza, amid the news of the savage murder of the four children on the beach in Gaza … That with all the brutality of murder and bombarding, there is this cruelty of hatred that they intentionally inject into us .. that is full of resentfulness and rage accompanied by a continuous feeling of being dehumanized …